 What is Dependency?

-Dependency, in product management, describes a relationship between two tasks that teams must execute in a particular order.
+In product management, dependency means a relationship between two tasks that teams must execute in a particular order.

 If task A is dependent on another task B, teams must complete task B first to begin task A.